FaruqueO/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

    * value 5 means STANDING : subject was standing during the test
    * value 6 means LAYING : subject was laying down during the test

-The following fields are average measurements for each subject on a specific activity
+The following fields are average measurements for each subject on a specific activity:
 3. TimeBodyAccelerometerMean-X
 4. TimeBodyAccelerometerMean-Y
 5. TimeBodyAccelerometerMean-Z